depotstore/flashcards/README.md

-This application is first in the world convenient manager for flashcards.
+This is first in the world convenient manager for flashcards.
 That's it.
 [Flashcard manager.](https://flashcardreader.herokuapp.com)

 Travis CI status: